You are currently viewing Understanding Groundhog Day: Traditions and Myths

 Punxsutawny Phil

-As the tradition goes, this sleepy eyed resident rodent, (also known as a woodchuck), awakens from his winter’s nap and goes outside of his den to see if he sees his shadow.
-If he sees his shadow, there will be six more weeks of winter.
+It all started in 1887 and as the tradition goes, this sleepy eyed resident rodent, (also known as a woodchuck), awakens from his winter’s nap and comes outside of his den to see if he sees his shadow.
+It is believed that if Phil sees his shadow, we are in for six more weeks of winter.
 If this is the case, he goes back to his den to go back to sleep.
 If, however, he doesn’t see his shadow, he plays around outside for a while since spring is just around the corner.

 (For the record, Phil sees his shadow about 9 out of 10 times.)